FREQUENTLY ASKED QUESTIONS

 My kids want to race the 120 class?

-If your child is racing the 120 class, a 120cc Competition Membership is required ($80).
-If they are also running a Transition or Junior class, they must purchase instead an Annual Competition Membership ($150).
-All racers under the age of 18 MUST have a completed original, notarized minor waiver form on file at the National ISOC office.
-Minor waiver forms can be downloaded from the website under racer forms.
-They must be completed and an ORIGINAL mailed to the office along with a copy of your birth certificate.
-An ISOC membership will not be issued until these papers are turned in.
-There are specific rules that govern the 120 racing.
-There are two divisions of 120 racing – Stock and Champ.
-The 120 rules are in our rulebook.
+If your child is racing the 120 or 200 class, a 120/200 Competition Membership is required.
+If they are also running a Transition or Junior class, they must purchase instead an Annual Competition Membership.
+All racers under the age of 18 MUST have a completed minor waiver, power of attorney & birth certificate on their racer profile.
+There are specific rules that govern the Champ 120 & Stock 200 racing.
+The Champ 120 & Stock 200 rules are in our rulebook.
 A parent or guardian must attend the races and will be required to sign a different minor waiver form along with their child at racer check in.

 I can’t accompany my Minor child to the race.
 What do I do now?